comit-network/RFCs/RFC-000-Process-description.md

 ## Description

-This document describes the RFC (Request-for-comments) process that is used to document and specify the COMIT procotol.
+This document describes the RFC (Request For Comments) process that is used to document and specify the COMIT protocol.
-The reason for using an RFC process for this is that we would like the documentation itself and the process around it to be open-source and accessible to anyone.
+We are using an RFC process because we want the documentation and the process around it to be open-source and accessible to anyone.

 ## Lifecycle